Frequently Asked Questions

 I need to book a flight for the end of May – can you tell me approximately when my exams will be?

-Students must ensure that they are available for examinations for the duration of the relevant examination session as stated in the University Almanack of important dates.
+Unfortunately, no. Students should ensure that they are available for examinations for the duration of the relevant examination session as stated in the University Almanack of important dates.

 I am registered with the Disability Service – how do I find out my examination timetable details?

-All students will receive a message on the portal my.tcd.ie from the Academic Registry advising when the timetables are available.
+All students will receive an email from the Academic Registry advising when the timetables are available.
 You should check the timetables for the dates and start times of your examinations.
-The timetable will also be published on the Academic Registry website.
+Separate timetables will be published on the Academic Registry website with specific timetable details, to include your revised location and end time, where required.
+The Disability Office will send an e-mail advising that the timetables are available.

-You do not need to register or pay a fee for the Supplemental examinations.
-Queries with regard to Supplemental examinations should be directed to your School or Course Office my.tcd.ie.
+No, you do not need to register or pay a fee for the Supplemental Examinations.
+Your School or Course Office will forward the details to the Examinations Team at the Academic Registry.

 I have to sit Special Examinations.
 What do I need to do?